 What are the benefits of an integrated workforce?

 Independent contractors bring flexibility to a talent management strategy because they operate on temporary assignments.
 Independent contractors take on whatever projects fit their schedule and work to fulfill their obligation, but leave right afterwards unless they are converted to an employee.
-This means you can address fluctuations in demand as they arise, split work up amongst multiple contractors, and maintain a staff that adequately covers the workload.
+This means you can address changes in demand as they arise, split work up among multiple contractors, and maintain a staff that adequately covers the workload.
 Including independent contractors in your overall talent strategy also gives you access to an entirely different talent pool.

 What companies are best suited for total talent management?